SoftUni-Internal/interactive-content/EN/01-Introduction-To-Databases/05-Table-Relationships.md

 [image assetsSrc="Introduction-To-Databases(7).png" /]

-If we have duplicate data any change in one place, must be changed in every other place.
+If we have duplicate data, any change in one place will produce a change in every other place.

 It would be more logical and efficient if we create the name and the information of a customer only once.